 Students will be equipped to be compassionate health care providers and leaders in the Nursing profession.
-On campus, students will receive simulated training in two state-of-the-art Nursing Simulation Labs opened in fall 2015.
+Students will receive simulated training in two on-campus, state-of-the-art Simulation Labs opened in 2015 and 2017.

 Students take part in clinical training at leading partner health care facilities including St. Jude Medical Center, Orange County Global Medical Center, St. Joseph Hospital, Children's Hospital of Orange County and Orange Coast Medical Center as well as participating in a variety of community-based experiences.

 - Pre-Nursing for first-time freshmen and transfer students who need to complete prerequisite courses.

 - Nursing for transfer students (current Vanguard undergraduates or transfers from other institutions) who have completed prerequisites and are ready to apply into the Nursing major.